Vanishing on 7th Street: Reception

 Vanishing on 7th Street received mixed reviews.
 As of June 2020, the film holds a 48% approval rating on Rotten Tomatoes based on 60 reviews, with an average rating of 5.08/10.
 The Los Angeles Times review states, "Writer Anthony Jaswinski's understated script starts with a belief that to frighten, you don't need to actually show the things that go bump in the night."
 Critics also found Anderson's work praiseworthy.
 It was noted that he infused a certain amount of energy and style to the film.

 The film also earned criticism as several reviewers noted that it was unable to sustain interest throughout the narrative.
 While The New York Times, for instance, praised Anderson's direction, it faulted the story for having a promising start only to stumble later, finally culminating with a disappointing ending.
-A review on The AV Club also found the film excessively focused on its bickering characters instead of their escape from the encroaching darkness.
+A review on The A.V.
+Club also found the film excessively focused on its bickering characters instead of their escape from the encroaching darkness.